MockingbirdME/game_md/Dev's D20 version/core rules.md

 2. Apply strain attribute modifiers and traits.
 3. Gain the Adventurer trait and apply its effects.
 4. Take Negative Traits if allowed
-5. Increase Level - Gain one trait for each level the character is starting as above standard (Level 0).
+5. Gain one trait for each level the character is starting as above standard (Level 0).
 7. Gear and Spells

 # Beyond Starting Character Level